The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Deliberateness is from Allah, and haste is from the Ash-shaitan.[1]

-Trickery is ignoring the rules or gaining an unfair advantage over others through dishonest means.
-Trickery also hurts individuals and society, as it undermines the fairness and integrity of institutions, systems, and social interactions.
-Deceit leads to guilt, shame, and self-doubt, which can have long-term psychological effects.
+Deception entails violating rules or gaining an unfair advantage over others via dishonest means.
+This form of trickery not only injures individuals but also undermines society by compromising the fairness and integrity of institutions, systems, and social interactions.
+Furthermore, deceit can provoke feelings of guilt, shame, and self-doubt, which may result in enduring psychological effects.

 The Qur’ân says: